AdobeDocs/uxp-photoshop/src/pages/guides/uxp-basics/file-access.md

 * Inside the plugin folder itself.
 * In temporary plugin-specific storage.
-* External to the plugin, anywhere in the filesystem; these are accessed by making a request of the user and obtaining a _token_.
+* External to the plugin, anywhere in the filesystem.
+Because of sandboxing requirements of recent OS releases, UXP does not allow arbitrary access to any file on the host system.
+Therefore, these files are accessed by making a request of the user (by showing a file-picker dialog) and obtaining a _token_.
 * In a UXP-specific secure store; this is for for secure files that contain sensitive information.
 See [Secure Storage](./secure-storage.md).
 * On the network (not covered here; see the [Networking](./network-io.md) section.)